 The lyrics here reflect the Japanese concept of Ichi-go ichi-e (one time, one meeting).
 All Japanese people treasure every meeting with every person, as it might be their last.
 That each moment is once in a lifetime.
 This concept is also at the root of Japanese tea ceremonies.

-Yoko recorded a new version of the song released with a music video in January 1991, in light of the imminent Gulf War.
-Her collaborators, dubbed the Peace Choir included Adam Ant, Felix Cavaliere, Peter Gabriel, Lenny Kravitz, Cyndi Lauper, Sean Ono Lennon, Tom Petty, Iggy Pop, and more.
+Yoko also recorded a new version of the song released with a music video in January 1991, in light of the imminent Gulf War.
+Her collaborators, dubbed the Peace Choir included Adam Ant, Felix Cavaliere, Peter Gabriel, Lenny Kravitz, Cyndi Lauper, Sean Ono Lennon, Tom Petty, Iggy Pop and more.

-More Yoko remixes of the song were released on the Mindtrain/Twisted label
+More Yoko remixes were released on the Mindtrain/Twisted label.

 TW50066 (Released 1 June 2008)